salmanmaq/Robotic-Vision-project/README.md

 Please note that this code isn't very robust, and the threshold values in getColor.m will need to be adjusted if you plan to use it on different images.

+prac.m is the main script and you'll want to have a look at it first.

 Salman Maqbool
 salmanmaq@gmail.com